domysh/ctfbox/README.md

 ./run.py compose exec router ctfroute freeze|lock|unlock
 ```

-This will be automatically handled by the game server based on the configuration given (start_time, end_time, customizable from the ctfbox json).
+This will be automatically handled by the game server based on the configuration given (start_time, end_time, grace_time customizable from the ctfbox json).
 For special cases, you can use this command.

 - freeze: freeze the network, no one can connect to the VMs (but only to the gameserver)
 - lock: the network is frozen, but now every team can access to their own VM
 - unlock: the network is unlocked, every team can access to every VM

+Workflow:
+- now() < start_time - grace_time: the network is frozen
+- start_time - grace_time < now() < start_time: the network is locked (player can access to their own VM)
+- start_time < now() < end_time: the network is unlocked (player can access to every VM)
+- now() > end_time: the network is locked and the game is finished (players can access to their own VM)

 ## Configuration